Iowa vs. Kansas State Women's Basketball Predictions & Picks - November 16

 Iowa Performance Insights (2022-23)

-- The Hawkeyes outscored opponents by 15.5 points per game last season (posting 87.3 points per game, first in college basketball, and allowing 71.8 per outing, 331st in college basketball) and had a +589 scoring differential.
+- The Hawkeyes' +589 scoring differential last season (outscoring opponents by 15.5 points per game) was a result of putting up 87.3 points per game (first in college basketball) while giving up 71.8 per contest (331st in college basketball).

-- Iowa tallied 89.2 points per game last season in conference games, which was 1.9 more points per game than its overall average (87.3).
+- In conference games last year, Iowa averaged more points per game (89.2) than its season average (87.3).

-- Offensively the Hawkeyes performed better in home games last year, putting up 89.4 points per game, compared to 85.9 per game in road games.
+- The Hawkeyes scored 89.4 points per game last season when playing at home, which was 3.5 more points than they averaged in road games (85.9).

-- Iowa gave up 65 points per game last year in home games, which was 13.5 fewer points than it allowed when playing on the road (78.5).
+- Defensively Iowa was better in home games last season, surrendering 65.0 points per game, compared to 78.5 away from home.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.